Hermitian K-theory for stable $\infty$-categories III: Grothendieck-Witt groups of rings: Introduction

 In the quadratic case, one can prove this result also through homological stability, but in the generality presented here the argument is not known to carry over to the symmetric case, as we explain in Remark~\refthree{remark:homological-stability}.

-\begin{Rmk} Some of the results presented above have also been announced in \cite{Schlichting-integers}: The calculations of the Grothendieck-Witt groups of the integers of Theorem~\refthree{theorem:Z} in the symmetric, symplectic and quadratic cases (although the results are not quite correct away from the prime $2$, see Remark~\refthree{remark:Schlichting-away-from-two}), the localisation-dévissage sequence of Theorem~\refthree{theorem:localisation-devissage-Dedekind} in non-negative degrees, and Theorem~\refthree{theorem:GW-classical-quad-sym} for the ring $R=\ZZ$ with the trivial involution. \end{Rmk}
+\begin{Rmk} Some of the results presented above have also been announced in \cite{Schlichting-integers} and its erratum \cite{Schlichting-wrong}: The calculations of the Grothendieck-Witt groups of the integers of Theorem~\refthree{theorem:Z} in the symmetric, symplectic and quadratic cases, the localisation-dévissage sequence of Theorem~\refthree{theorem:localisation-devissage-Dedekind} in non-negative degrees, and Theorem~\refthree{theorem:GW-classical-quad-sym} for the ring $R=\ZZ$ with the trivial involution. \end{Rmk}

 \introsubsection{Notation and Conventions} When not stated explicitly otherwise, the symbol $\otimes$ denotes the derived tensor product over $\ZZ$.
 We always denote by $\Dual=\hom_R(-,M)$ the dualities on $\Proj(R)$ and $\Dperf(R)$ determined by an invertible $\ZZ$-module with involution $M$.